-In the case of a licensed corporation, a licensed representative or a registered institution, an application fee of \$200 is payable for the grant of a new licence or certificate of registration as a result of the change in name.
-However, this fee is waived if the relevant notification is made through the SFC Online Portal.
+In the case of a licensed corporation or a registered institution, an application fee of \$200 is payable for the grant of a new licence or certificate of registration as a result of the change in name.
+However, this fee is waived if the relevant notification is made through the WINGS-LIC.